Internships

 First or Second-Year Students

-Employers may offer internships for students in their first or second years of study.
-These opportunities allow you to learn how to complete professional tasks and special projects.
-They do not require the specialized knowledge or skills gained in the later years of your degree program.
+Some employers offer internships for students in their first or second years of study.
+These opportunities allow you to learn how to complete general tasks and projects in a professional setting.
+They do not require the advanced knowledge or skills developed in the later years of your degree program.

 Third or Fourth-Year and Graduate Students

-Employers may prefer students in their advanced years of study.
+Employers typically provide internships to students in their advanced years of study.
 These opportunities allow you to learn complex duties on the job or specialize in the field.
 They require the advanced knowledge and skills developed in your academic subject.

 Types of Internships